 - How to get there: Go south from Naithon Beach, pass the Andaman White Beach Resort and stop a few bends later.
 There is a rickety sign.
 Park and walk down.

 Nui Beach is one of the most beautiful ‘secret beaches’ in Phuket.
-Renamed Nui Bay Member Club after the company that takes care of it, this 120m strip of sand dotted with large boulders is located roughly four kilometres through the jungle after Kata-Karon Viewpoint, on the road linking Kata and Nai Harn beaches.
-Nui Beach is really a tropical dream destination come true: perfectly maintained and cleaned up by the staff of Nui Bay Member Club, it features a bar/restaurant, as well as many activities – snorkelling, beach volley, sea kayaking, fly boarding, donut boating, massage, sauna, and even scuba diving (it must be arranged beforehand though).
-The access to Nui Beach, however does not come for free.
-It will cost you 350 baht (500 baht with transfer included) to enjoy a great day at this lovely remote sandy shore.
-Please note that there’s no entrance fee for children below 12 years old.
+Renamed Water Beach Club after the company that takes care of it, this 120 m strip of sand dotted with large boulders is located roughly 3 kilometres through the jungle after Kata-Karon Viewpoint, on the road linking Kata and Nai Harn beaches.
+Nui Beach is really a tropical dream destination come true: perfectly maintained and cleaned up by the staff of Water Beach Club, it features a bar/restaurant, as well as many activities – snorkelling, beach volley, sea kayaking, and a stylish spa at which you can have a massage and enjoy a sauna.
 Read More...

 - How to get there: Head down the side road next to the Kata viewpoint of the hilly road from Nai Harn to Kata.
 Pass the Reggae Bar and park at the set of stairs heading down to the restaurant.